rundeckpro/training-service-oriented/README.md

 Each of the VMs uses a set of provinsiong scripts.
 The first server, "b2d", uses three scripts:

-* install-jenkins.sh: Installs jenkins via yum and starts the service.
+* install-jenkins.sh: Installs jenkins via yum and starts the service. ([source](https://github.com/simplifyops/training-service-oriented/blob/master/provisioning/install-jenkins.sh))
-* install-rundeck.sh: Installs rundeck via yum and starts the service.
+* install-rundeck.sh: Installs rundeck via yum and starts the service. ([source](https://github.com/simplifyops/training-service-oriented/blob/master/provisioning/install-rundeck.sh))
+* install-httpd.sh: Installs httpd via yum and starts the service. ([source](https://github.com/simplifyops/training-service-oriented/blob/master/provisioning/install-httpd.sh))
-* add-project.sh: Creates the working project called "simple" with a set of jobs and nodes.
+* add-project.sh: Creates the working project called "simple" with a set of jobs and nodes ([source](https://github.com/simplifyops/training-service-oriented/blob/master/provisioning/add-project.sh)).

 While on the app1 and app2 VMs, the following script is used:

-* install-tomcats.sh: Installs two tomcat instances on each host.
+* install-tomcats.sh: Installs two tomcat instances on each host. ([source](https://github.com/simplifyops/training-service-oriented/blob/master/provisioning/install-tomcats.sh))
 Uses the rundeck-admin module to create nodes for the resource model in the "simple" project.

 ## TODO